brookenium/Cocoon-Community-Jingles/README.md

 If you would like to contribute to the cocoon community jingles pack you can either make a pull request via github or share your own repositories or files in our thread in the Coccoon discord server #asset-repo.
 *Please format your files with the following naming convention:* <sub>[game name] (creators name)</sub>

-# My jingles were provided without consent
+# My jingles were provided without consent can you help?
 If you believe someone has stolen your jingles and uploaded them to this repository, please contact us - letting us know which jingle is stolen, sharing your original jingle.

 # Contributors